Contractions and deformations: Introduction

 Throughout we work over the field of complex numbers $\K$.
 Unqualified uses of the word `module' refer to left modules, and $\mod A$ denotes the category of finitely generated left $A$-modules.
 For two $\K$-algebras $A$ and $B$, an $A$-$B$ bimodule is the same thing as an $A\otimes_{\K}B^{\op}$-module.
 We use the functorial convention for composing arrows, so $f\cdot g$ means $f$ then $g$.
 In particular, naturally this makes $M\in \mod A$ into an $\End_R(M)$-module.
 We remark that these conventions are opposite to those in \cite{DW1, DW3}, but we do this to match the conventions in \cite{Eriksen, ELO1}.
 Similarly, for quivers, DG category morphisms, and matrix multiplication, we write $ab$ for $a$ then $b$.
 We reserve the notation $f \circ g$ for the composition $g$~then~$f$.

-In an abelian category $\cA$, given two objects $a,b\in\cA$ where $a$ is a summand of $b$, we write $[a]$ for the two-sided ideal of $\End(b)$ consisting of all morphisms that factor through a summand of a finite direct sum of $a$'s.
+For an abelian category $\cA$, given $a\in\cA$, we let $\add (a)$ denote all possible summands of finite sums of $a$.
+Given furthermore $b\in\cA$ where $a$ is a summand of $b$, we write $[a]$ for the two-sided ideal of $\End(b)$ consisting of all morphisms that factor through a member of $\add (a)$.

-\textbf{Acknowledgements.} The authors would like to thank Jon Pridham, Ed Segal, Olaf Schn\"urer and Yukinobu Toda for helpful discussions relating to this work.
+\textbf{Acknowledgements.} The authors would like to thank Jon Pridham, Ed Segal, Olaf Schn\"urer and Yukinobu Toda for helpful discussions relating to this work, and anonymous referees for useful comments and suggestions.